eclipsevoidd/eclipsevoidd/README.md

 ## Hello!👋

-I'm an aspiring 2nd year programmer, studying Programming in Latvia (🇱🇻).
-I mostly work on small projects, such as games or utility programs.
+I'm an aspiring 3rd year programmer, studying Programming in Latvia (🇱🇻).
+I mostly work on several projects, such as games or utility programs.
 I also edit videos and compose music!
 <hr>

 ### Skills 💪
 I am well oriented in these languages:
-- Java
+- Java & OOP Paradigms
 - WEB Frontend (HTML, CSS, Javascript)
-- GameMaker & GML (GameMaker Language, a programming language similar to C# and JavaScript)
+- GameMaker & GML Scripting (GameMaker Language, a language similar to C# and JavaScript)

 I have a basic understanding of these languages:
 - C++